Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: The Morse-Smale case

 \paragraph{Glueing stable and unstable manifolds --} Our goal from now on is to use stable and unstable manifolds in order to build a neighbourhood of $K$ which is foliated by certain surfaces to which $X$ and $Y$ are tangent.

 We can assume that every section $\Sigma^s_j$ is foliated by local stable manifolds $W^{s,c}_j$ of periodic orbits $\gamma^{s,c}_j$, and similarly every section $\Sigma^u_i$ is foliated by unstable manifolds $W^{u,c}_i$ of periodic orbits $\gamma^{u,c}_i$, for $c\in(-\eps,\eps)$.
-Hence there are an open neighbourhood of the annuli $\cA^s_j$ and $\cA^u_i$, denoted by $\cV^s_j$ and $\cV^u_i$, which are foliated by annuli which are respectively local stable and unstable manifolds of $Y$.
+Hence there are open neighbourhoods of the annuli $\cA^s_j$ and $\cA^u_i$, denoted by $\cV^s_j$ and $\cV^u_i$, which are foliated by annuli which are respectively local stable and unstable manifolds of $Y$.
 By Lemma \ref{l.invstableXN} $X$ is tangent to these annuli.
-In order to achieve our goal, it remains to foliate in a coherent way neighbourhoods of linking orbits by surfaces to which $X$ is tangent.
+In order to achieve our goal, it remains to foliate in a coherent way neighbourhoods of heteroclinic connections by surfaces to which $X$ is tangent.

 For every $i$ the manifold $(\Sigma^u_i\cap W^{u,0}_i)\moins\per(Y)$ has two connected components.
 There are exactly two possibilities.

 \begin{enumerate} \item Either only one of these components contains a point $x\in K\moins\per(Y)$. \item Either the two connected components contain one. \end{enumerate}